NivasshiniR/NivasshiniR/README.md

 ## Hi there 👋 It's Nivasshini

 - 🔭 Here's my Portfolio
-- 🌱 I’m currently a student in Thiagarajar college of Engineering
+- 🌱 I’m currently a student at Thiagarajar college of Engineering
 - 🤔 I’m looking for help with Placements
 - 💬 Aspiring Tech Enthusiast.
 - 📫 How to reach me :